-You’re hot for him, he’s hot for you.
-The chemistry is so ridiculous, it’s like you’re on the verge of merging (and we don’t just mean your names)—we’re talking scents.
-While you can’t keep your hands or any other part of you off of each other (at least according to your social media feed), consider this: Few things are a bigger turnoff than PDA—as in, Perfumes Disagree Alot.
+The chemistry between you and your man is so ridiculous, it’s like you’re on the verge of merging — we’re talking scents.
+While you can’t keep your hands off each other, consider this: Few things are a bigger turnoff than perfumes disagreeing.
 Because, let’s face it, we experience each other through our scents first, and you want your coupled selves to make a very, very good impression (on each other, first and foremost).
 Good news: Finding compatible notes in your fragrances is way, way easier than finding a compatible mate.
 Here’s the equation for living happily ever after together (at least as far as your nose knows).

-Plus his woodsy base (can you say heliotrope?) is the perfect companion to your sweet jasmine and honeysuckle.
+His fresh citrusy bergamot and mandarin are the same notes that are at the heart of your sparkling fragrance.
+Plus, his woodsy base is the perfect companion to your sweet jasmine and honeysuckle.
 This is the fragrance version of taking a spontaneous, crisp walk in the woods together (holding hands, of course).

 His red ginger, woodsy, and hint of roasted coffee are taken up a notch with your slightly vanilla/coffee blend and sandalwood.
 Add in the bergamot, freesia and gardenia from your perfume and you’ve got the makings of quite the morning after.
 Intense and bold, this is most definitely not a coming together of wallflowers (but you already knew that).

 His fragrance is all about warm earthy notes of dates, cinnamon and other far-east spices, mixed with deep incense and patchouli.
 Yours has almond-like sweetness (benzoin), incense notes of bourbon vanilla, and spicy labdanum resin.
-Together, these mix to evoke a hot, dark, warm—umm—journey in a faraway land.
-Like a weekend at Coachella or Burning Man;).
+Together, these mix to evoke a hot, dark, warm journey in a faraway land.
+Like a weekend at Coachella or Burning Man.

 The woodsy, oriental notes in his cologne (black pepper, labdanum and vetiver) are the yang to your yin, which includes ultra-feminine notes of orange flower, ginger and honey-sandalwood.
 It’s almost as if these two fragrances were meant to fit together perfectly, just like you lovebirds.